 The mobile market in Indonesia has experienced an exceptional run of boom years.
 At the same time the mobile operators have been busily positioning themselves as growth rates start to moderate and competition becomes more intense.
 Market leader Telkomsel continues to maintain a huge presence despite the increased pressure from the competition.
-It still claims over 40% of the total subscriber base.
-To expand customer bases and build market share, all the operators must offer competitive prices.
+It still claims around 45% of the total subscriber base.
+To expand their respective customer bases and build market share, all the operators must offer competitive prices.
 The shape of the market has certainly undergone change since a number of newer operators, with foreign partners, entered the market.
 With 3G services having been launched following a somewhat controversial licensing phase, there has been much interest in how the operators manage the next generation challenge.
-Although fixed-line services have been very much playing a secondary role compared with mobile services, the expansion of fixed-wireless networks has been a very significant move that has at least kept the fixed segment relevant in the marketplace.
-The earlier restructuring of the big telcos and ongoing privatisation push have also started to deliver a positive overall outcome for the industry.
-In 2013/2014 saw a particularly important acquisition by XL Axiata of the smaller mobile rival Axis Telecom.
-This report looks at the major operators in Indonesia’s telecommunications market.
+Although fixed-line services have been very much playing a secondary role compared with mobile services, the expansion of fixed-wireless networks was a very significant move that at least kept the fixed segment relevant in the marketplace for some longer period.
+By 2015, however, fixed service operators were facing a serious decline in subscribers.
+The earlier restructuring of the big telcos and ongoing privatisation push initially delivered a positive overall outcome for the industry.
+There was still further rationalisation needed, however, and this has been happening over the last few years.
+Smart Telecom was acquired by Mobile 8 in 2011 to form a new operator called SmartFren.
+In 2013/2014 there was a particularly important acquisition by XL Axiata of the smaller mobile rival Axis Telecom.

-- PT Telkom saw fixed-line subscriber numbers drop dramatically in 2013;
+- PT Telkom saw fixed-line subscriber numbers drop dramatically in 2013/2014;

-- SmartFren, after expanding its mobile subscriber base by over 40% in 2012, grew more modestly in 2013/2014;
+- SmartFren, after expanding its mobile subscriber base by over 40% in 2012, was continuing to grow, but much more modestly;

-Companies covered in this report include:
+Companies mentioned in this report include: